Qirat-Wajahat/medical_AIchatbot/README.md

 # 🏥 Medical AI Chatbot

-A Flask-based medical chatbot that analyzes user symptoms, suggests likely conditions, and recommends relevant medicines (with dosage + URL) from a JSON knowledge base.
+A Flask-based medical chatbot with a chat-style web UI.
+It collects symptoms over a few messages and recommends **one best-matching medicine per detected symptom group** (including image, dosage, and URL) from `data/medicines.json`.

 ## ⚠️ Medical Disclaimer